ustaxcourt/ef-cms/docs/operations/rotating-secrets.md

 For every user in this group, we'll need to run a script to check the age of the users credentials.
 If they are older than the start of the previous quarter, then we will need to rotate them.

+Console access is managed for the account via the Account Password Policy.
+These passwords are set to expire after 92 days.

 We can either inform the user and provide them with steps to update their own credentials, or perform that change automatically.
 Ideally, they can rotate their own credentials.

 We have an [admin script to identify any accounts that need to be rotated](../../shared/admin-tools/user/list-users-with-old-credentials.js).